ElementsProject/lightning/doc/TOR.md

     for a `SocksPort` entry to confirm the port number.
 2.  `bind-addr` informs C-Lightning to bind itself to port 9735.
     This is needed for the subsequent `statictor` to work.
-    9735 is the normal Lightning Network port.
+    9735 is the normal Lightning Network port, so this setting may already be present.
+    If you add a second `bind-addr=...` you may get errors, so choose this new one or keep the old one, but don't keep both.
     This has to appear before any `statictor:` setting.
 3.  `addr=statictor:` informs C-Lightning that you want to create a persistent hidden service that is based on your node private key.